 Another incentive to do this — you get to witness the sunrise over the pools and it’s a sight to behold.
 Make sure you stay for the sunset which is equally spectacular.

 A trusty pair of hiking boots are your best companion for this walk.
 Make sure you’re also stocked up on water and snacks.
 The sun can be pretty brutal so carry enough SPF with you for the whole walk.

 There are heaps of options to stay overnight or longer in the vicinity.
 There are cheaper options like Jackaroo Hostels which provide simple and comfortable accommodation if you’re trying to do a budget trip.

 There are also more luxury options if you really want to kick back and indulge in some TLC.
-We highly recommend Hilltop Cottage and Otford Cottage for a cosy and memorable stay and to take in the Royal National Parks and its surrounds in all their natural splendour.
+We highly recommend Hilltop Cottage and Otford Cottage for a cosy and memorable stay and to enjoy the Royal National Parks and its surrounds in all their natural glory.

 Safety Tips and precautions:

 1. The most important thing to do before you plan your trip is to check the Figure 8 pool tide times and swell.
 The tide and swell need to be under 1m.
-Anything over that is deemed as hazardous conditions.
+Anything over that is deemed hazardous.

 2. The section between Burning Palms beach and the figure 8 pools is the dangerous part of the hike.
 This makes for about 20 minutes of the overall hike so you’ll want to be extra careful here.

 3. If you’re planning a trip between the months of May and September, you might just get lucky and manage to catch glimpses of a whale or two up close.